KiranKeertipati/cse15l-lab-reports/lab3.md

 ## The `grep` Command: #

 This is the link I used to research the different ways to implement the `grep` command: `https://www.geeksforgeeks.org/grep-command-in-unixlinux/`.
+I types out grep command line operations in my google browser and this was one of the links I got.
+All the commands that I used in this report were from this link.
 This is the hyperlinked version of the link to the website I used for this lab report: [LinkToResource](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)

 ## The 4 Command-line options: #
 I used all of these variations of the `grep` command on the files and directories from `./technical`.